Holacracy Raidboxes

 Cultural leadership means creating values and visions according to which the company and its employees act.
 The culture of a company determines, among other things, which employees are selected.
 For example, if a company sets the value of transparency as a guiding principle (as Buffer does), then a team member who refuses to disclose their salary will have little chance in the company.

-If structural and cultural leadership is emphasized, the consequence is less direct interaction, thus less potential for misunderstandings and more resources for the actual core tasks.
+If structural and cultural leadership is emphasised, the consequence is less direct interaction, thus less potential for misunderstandings and more resources for the actual core tasks.
 The result: the team and management become freer and more satisfied.
 This is exactly what holacracy promises.

 Four reasons for our holacracy decision

-1. Minimize personal frustration
+1. Minimise personal frustration

 2. More individual freedom